Approximating Binomial Probabilities In Exercises 19–26, determin... | Channels for Pearson+

 1

-Step 5: Use the standard normal distribution table or a statistical software to find the cumulative probability corresponding to the calculated z-score.
-This will give the probability that the number of adults willing to share their health information is at most 400.
+Step 5: Use the standard normal distribution table (or a calculator) to find the cumulative probability corresponding to the calculated z-score.
+This will give the probability that the number of Americans who say yes is less than 250.
+Sketch the normal curve, marking the mean and the area corresponding to the probability.

 Verified video answer for a similar problem: